 This display shows item numbers, expressions and their current values.
-As with displays you request manually using x or print, you can specify the output format you prefer; in fact, display decides whether to use print or x depending on how elaborate your format specification is-it uses x if you specify a unit size, or one of the two formats ('i' and 's') that are only supported by x; otherwise it uses print.
+As with displays you request manually using x or print, you can specify the output format you prefer; in fact, display decides whether to use print or x depending your format specification-it uses x if you specify either the 'i' or 's' format, or a unit size; otherwise it uses print.